dianaparr/holbertonschool-low_level_programming/0x15-file_io/README.md

 * What is a system call
 * What is the difference between a function and a system call

+### Tip: always prefer using symbolic constants (POSIX) vs numbers when it makes sense.

 ## Tasks
 **0. Tread lightly, she is near:**
 Write a function that reads a text file and prints it to the POSIX standard output.